I consider automated tests the best form of documentation

-I consider static code analysis and code standard enforcement tools as a must, preferably applied from the start
+I consider static code analysis and code standard enforcement tools as a must

 Focused on SOLID, testable, maintainable code, and developer experience

 Not a DevOps, but I was setting up and maintaining CI pipelines for SMB, and used Docker, Terraform, Ansible, GitHub, GitLab, etc. to keep infrastructure in VCS.
-Worked with Azure, DigitalOcean, and - in a limited capacity - AWS
+Worked with Azure, DigitalOcean, and AWS

 Not a database geek, but on friendly terms with PostgreSQL - I can act on EXPLAIN ANALYZE results or switch to another dialect with some help from the documentation.
-Still waiting for a good excuse to use a NoSQL database instead
+Waiting for a good excuse to use a NoSQL database instead

 Happy to create a frontend as part of work on a full stack project or to set up its foundations for other developers to use - as I did many times before, but not interested in doing frontend full-time